open-mmlab/mmpretrain/docs/en/api/data_process.rst

     - Normalize image with defined std and mean.
     - Do batch augmentations like Mixup and Cutmix during training.

-In MMClassification, the data preprocessor could be fefined in the a ``preprocess_cfg`` argument or as a part of :ref:`classifiers`.
+In MMClassification, the data preprocessor could be defined in the ``data_preprocessor`` argument or as a part of :ref:`classifiers`.
 Typical usages are as below:

 .. code-block:: python

-    preprocess_cfg = dict(
+    data_preprocessor = dict(
         # RGB format normalization parameters
         mean=[123.675, 116.28, 103.53],
         std=[58.395, 57.12, 57.375],